-Witness Testimony of Kathryn A. Condon, Executive Director, National Cemeteries Program, Office of the Secretary of the Army, Department of the Army, U.S. Department of Defense
+Kathryn A. Condon, Executive Director, National Cemeteries Program, U.S. Army

 To the credit of the leadership and the workforce at Arlington National Cemetery, the DAIG report indicates that significant progress has been made in all aspects of the cemetery's performance, accountability and modernization.
 The following bullets demonstrate the progress that has been, and continues to be made to restore the Nation's confidence in Arlington National Cemetery (ANC).

 - Workforce and Training: ANC has increased the end strength by 50 percent filling positions in key areas to efficiently run its complex missions.
 A priority for ANC leadership is training the work force to industry best practices, standards and measures, as well as implementing standards operations and an internal assessment program.